Innovate or Automate

 Reflect on the role of repetition in your own development.
 If your experience was like mine, your teachers didn’t understand the difference between practice and repetition.
 To practice is to evolve; to repeat is to habituate.
 Habituated behavior does not change.
 Failing to understand this difference leads to misunderstandings in everything from the structure of memory to the definition of artificial intelligence.
 I learned the meaning of practice as a reaction against repetition.

 I disliked high school gym class but, by some stroke of inspiration, I reacted by engaging rather than rebelling.
-I joined the diving team not to compete but to practice.
+I joined the diving team—not to compete but to practice.
 I unilaterally excused myself from gym to train for bicycle racing, though I was the only person doing it.
-The coaches saw me doing physical training and, to their credit, did not object to my truancy, through the principal did.
+The coaches saw me doing physical training and, to their credit, did not object to my truancy, though the principal did.
 My attempt to define my own education caused in him a reflex response.

-I am more intellectually than physically inclined, so it is ironic that I got more support in athletics than scholastics.
-In some way, athletics reflected my nascent interest in the interaction of body and mind moreso than book learning.
+I am more intellectually than physically inclined, so it is ironic that I got more support in athletics than in scholastics.
+In some way, athletics reflected my nascent interest in the interaction of body and mind more so than book learning.

 The goal of practice is not to routinize but to perfect, and to perfect means to innovate.
-To the unattuned observer an artist or athlete’s practice appears repetitive, but internally they are looking for a new skill, structure, or awareness.
+To the unattuned observer, an artist’s or athlete’s practice appears repetitive, but internally they are looking for a new skill, structure, or awareness.
 We can view everything we do as either practice or repetition, innovation or automation.

 Most of our thinking habits are bred in school.
 School, a modern institution, arose from the need for automation.
-It is not that school fails to distinguish between practice and repetition, it clearly does, and it teach repetition.
+It is not that school fails to distinguish between practice and repetition; it clearly does, and it teaches repetition.
 This is clearly stated in the writings of Horace Mann, John Dewey, and other founders of modern schooling.